knative/docs/docs/client/README.md

 You can also set the environment variable `$KUBECONFIG`, and point it to the kubeconfig file.

-Using the `kn` CLI, we can specify following options to connect to the cluster.
+Using the `kn` CLI, you can specify the following options to connect to the cluster:

 - `--kubeconfig` option is equivalent to setting the `$KUBECONFIG` environment variable and can be used to point to the kubeconfig file.
 - `--context` can be used to specify the name of a context from the existing kubeconfig.
 (One of the output list of: `kubectl config get-contexts`)